 Manually enter the number of cylinders, heads and sectors per track for the drive.
-Refer to the drive documentation or on the drive label for this information.
+Refer to the drive documentation or label for this information.
+If no drive is installed or if you are removing a drive and not replacing it, select [None].